-(1) The applicable standards as set forth in 40 CFR Parts 60 and 61;
+(1) the applicable standards as set forth in 40 CFR Parts 60 and 61;

-(2) The applicable state implementation plan emissions limitation, including those with a future compliance date; or
+(2) the applicable state implementation plan emissions limitation, including those with a future compliance date; or

-(3) The emissions rate specified as a federally enforceable permit condition, including those with a future compliance date.
+(3) the emissions rate specified as a federally enforceable permit condition, including those with a future compliance date.

-G. "Associated Emission Sources" means secondary emissions and all reasonably foreseeable emissions of regulated pollutants from the growth of general residential, commercial, industrial, governmental emission sources and other mobile and non-mobile emission sources which are associated with and/or support the proposed new major stationary source or major modification.
-Other mobile and non-mobile emission sources shall include, but not be limited to, new highways and roads or improvements to existing highways and roads to increase capacity, new parking facilities or improvements to existing parking facilities to increase capacity, service enhancements to ground and air public transportation to include the building of new public transportation facilities or improvements to existing public transportation facilities to increase capacity; and the building of new public or private educational facilities or improving existing public or private educational facilities to increase enrollment.
+G. "Associated emission sources" means secondary emissions and all reasonably foreseeable emissions of regulated pollutants from the growth of general residential, commercial, industrial, governmental emission sources and other mobile and non-mobile emission sources which are associated with and/or support the proposed new major stationary source or major modification.
+Other mobile and non-mobile emission sources shall include, but not be limited to, new highways and roads or improvements to existing highways and roads to increase capacity, new parking facilities or improvements to existing parking facilities to increase capacity, service enhancements to ground and air public transportation to include the building of new public transportation facilities to increase capacity; and the building of new public or private educational facilities or improving existing public or private educational facilities to increase enrollment.

-H. "Attainment area" means, for any air pollutant, an area which is shown by monitored data or which is calculated by air quality modeling not to exceed any national ambient air quality standard for such pollutant, and is so designated under Section 107(d)(1)(D) or (E) of the Act.
+H. "Attainment area" means, for any air pollutant, an area which is shown by monitored data or which is calculated by air quality modeling not to exceed any national ambient air quality standard for such pollutant, and is so designated under Section 107(d)(1)(D) or (E) of the act.

-I. "Baseline actual emissions" means the rate of emissions, in tons per year, of a regulated new source review pollutant, as determined in accordance with the following.
+I. "Baseline actual emissions" means the rate of emissions, in tons per year, of a regulated new source review pollutant, as determined in accordance with Paragraphs (1)-(4) of Subsection I of 20.11.61.7 NMAC.